|Nutritional Guidelines (per serving)|

 Add in the oats, you may also use quick cooking oats for a finer texture.

 Separate the dough in half.
 Wrap in plastic wrap and chill in the refrigerator for one hour.
-Preheat the oven to 350 degrees.
+Preheat the oven to 350 F.

 Roll each dough ball flat and cut out round cookie shapes using a biscuit cutter.
-Place on a parchment lined cookie sheet.
-Bake for 10-15 minutes, until golden brown on the edges and slightly lighter colored in the middle.
-Do not over bake!
+Place on a parchment-lined cookie sheet.
+Bake for 10 to 15 minutes, until golden brown on the edges and slightly lighter colored in the middle.
+Do not overbake!

 Let the cookies cool on a cooling rack while you make the filling.

 Dissolve the salt in the warm water.
 Beat together with remaining frosting ingredients.